dskarste/sqgrid/README.md

 ## Description

-Basically, this is a puzzle solving algorithm.
+This is a puzzle solving algorithm.
 The puzzle is a 3x3 grid of empty boxes, with another box at each of the interior vertices.
 Each box at each vertex contains a number.
 The puzzle is to fill in the empty boxes with the numbers 1-9 so that the numbers surrounding each vertex add up to the number in the vertex box.

 ## Background